jsmithdenverdev/presentations/fieldresolvers/slides.md

 ---

+# Let's look at some resolvers

+_Disclaimer: we're about to enter psuedo code land, where things work simply because I want them to_

+---

 # Example 1

-We'll write some psuedo code to give the general idea
+##

 First, the simplest version of our query.
 It resolves the entire `Animal` in one call.